supershadoe/delta/README.md

 ## Want to Contribute ? 👨‍💻

-Check Out This [page](https://github.com/supershadoe/delta/contribute) on how to start !:hugs:
+Check Out [This](https://github.com/supershadoe/delta/contribute) On How To Start !:hugs: